kdl0013/Flash-Drought-Forecast-Skill-GEFSv12-and-GMAOv2p1/README.md

-This code was for a research project entitled "Subseasonal forecast skill of evaporative demand, soil moisture, and flash drought onset from two dynamic models over the contiguous United States".
+# This code was for a research project entitled "Subseasonal forecast skill of evaporative demand, soil moisture, and flash drought onset from two dynamic models over the contiguous United States".

-There are scripts which are for downloading data:
+## There are scripts which are for downloading data and located in directory [download_data] (https://github.com/kdl0013/Flash-Drought-Forecast-Skill-GEFSv12-and-GMAOv2p1/tree/main/download_data)
 0AA_download_SubX_models.sh
 0AB_download_observations.sh
 0A_download_data.sh
 0A_download_data_GEFSv12.sh
+0b_download_metdata_wget.sh

 wget_MERRA.sh
 wget_GMAO_2021.sh